Alternative Ways to Divorce in Connecticut: Litigation, Mediation, and Collaborative Divorce

 Alternative Ways to Divorce in Connecticut: Collaborative Divorce and Mediation

-If you and your spouse are in agreement and/or willing to work together to resolve important matters like property division, child custody, alimony & spousal support, and child support, collaborative divorce could be an ideal option for you.
-Both of you work with your own attorneys and professionals like those below to negotiate property division and spousal support, come up with a parenting plan, and make the divorce easier on your children.
+If you and your spouse agree and/or are willing to work together to resolve important matters like property division, child custody, alimony & spousal support, and child support, collaborative divorce could be an ideal option.
+For example, both of you work with your own attorneys and professionals like those below to negotiate property division and spousal support, develop a parenting plan, and make the divorce easier on your children.

 - Divorce coaches